tomasc/simple_form_wysihtml/README.md

 ## Installation

-Add this line to your application's Gemfile:
+Add the gem to your Gemfile:

     gem 'simple_form_wysihtml'

-And then execute:
+And execute:

     $ bundle